 In patients undergoing aspiration of joints platelet counts and function must be observed.
 There are no studies determining a safe threshold platelet count prior to aspiration.
-Unless there is a disposition to bleeding and a platelet function disorder, a platelet count of $>20,000/\mu$ L is recommended.
+Unless there is a disposition to bleeding and a platelet function disorder, a platelet count of >20,000/μL is recommended.

-Prior to aspiration of joints platele telet count is 2 2 C <20,000/μL.
+Prior to aspiration of joints platelets should be transfused if platelet count is $<20,000/\mu L$ .